 “That’s why I fight for innovation in animal breeding,” she says.
 “It’s free, once you’ve made the genetic improvement.”

 Van Eenennaam is a staunch advocate of GMOs in all their forms.
-As a female scientist and a mother, she can be tough to argue with on issues like food safety.
+In a dispute where anti-GMO moms have organized to argue the foods are unsafe, she doesn’t hesitate to point out that she is a mother, too.
 In 2014, along with Monsanto’s chief scientist, she vanquished skeptics in a public debate attended by science personality Bill Nye.

 The GMO debate, ironically, has had its most chilling effects on animal scientists like Van Eenennaam, who holds the title “cooperative extension specialist.”
 The job is to spread practical scientific know-how to farmers.
 Yet that’s proving almost impossible to do.
 Only a single gene-modified species—a super-fast-growing salmon—has ever been approved for consumption in the U.S.